-Generally, most parents with a deaf or hard of hearing child do not have adequate information about hearing loss.
-Parents and family members should expect to receive support from their infant/family specialist from the time their baby is diagnosed with a hearing loss.
+Generally, most parents with newly identified children do not have adequate information about what it means to be deaf or hard of hearing.
+Parents and family members should expect to receive information and support from their family-infant specialist and other team members from the time their baby is identified as deaf or hard of hearing.

 However, it is also essential that parents build their own support system.
 Additional support is found with family, friends, others with children who are deaf or hard of hearing, and experts within the school system and community.
 Your child's infant/family specialist and other professionals can help to identify additional sources of support.

-You are probably curious about the placements in your area.
+You are probably curious about programs and resources in your community.
 There are a lot of people that you can ask:

 Ask for a chance to visit places that sound interesting to you and appropriate for your child.
 If you have an Infant/Family Specialist, maybe you can go together and talk about what you have seen.